 If I’ve left any major companies out, please let me know.
 I always like being informed and I will add it to the list!

-And if you would like to know about any specific cruelty-free brands, please check out these links!
+If you would like to know about any specific cruelty-free brands, please check out these links!